 For more information, visit the CityCycle website or phone 1300 CCYCLE (1300 229 253).

 24 hour access

-CityCycle is available 24 hours a day, seven days a week, making is accessible and convenient for residents and visitors.
+CityCycle is available 24 hours a day, seven days a week, making it accessible and convenient for residents and visitors.

-Courtesy helmets are a great option if you want to take a spontaneous trip on CityCycle, but don't have your own helmet.
+Courtesy helmets are a great option if you want to take a spontaneous trip on CityCycle.
 Council provides courtesy helmets on many of the bikes at stations across the network.

-See all the updates on CityCycle events and station closures.
+See updates on the CityCycle network, including events and station closures.